← Back to Field Notes

 The Missing Piece: The Interface Layer

-What Tools Actually Do
+What Interfaces Actually Do

 Changing the environment changes the behavior, even when the underlying model stays the same.